valyagolev/shegon/README.md

 Just my take on making a REPL for ClojureScript.
 Re-inventing the wheel, probably.

 The best thing?
 It can `require` modules, reloading them if necessary, so it may be actually a little bit close to being useful.
+It does not require `cljsbuild` to be working.

 Also, a simple API/web service for compiling chunks of ClojureScript code, so you can `eval` and everything.